microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/001-Synapse Workspace Azure Setup/readme.md

 To estimate the average cost of your setup, you can utilize the Azure Cost Calculator available at the following URL: [Azure Cost Calculator](https://azure.microsoft.com/en-in/pricing/calculator/).
 By accessing the Azure Cost Calculator, you can input your specific setup details and receive an estimate of the associated costs.
 ### DataVerse Synapse link with Delta Lake Architecture.
 <img src="https://github.com/microsoft/powercat-automation-kit/assets/29349597/dd42eaab-2cc4-4671-85d3-2d4146823c30" width="1000"/>

-### Congratulations, Now you have completed setup of synapse workspace
+### Congratulations, Now you have completed setup of synapse workspace!

-As a next step, you need to setup "[Synapse link in your Power Apps Environment](../002-%20Synapse%20link%20Setup/readme.md)".
+As a next step, you need to setup [Synapse link in your Power Apps Environment](../002-%20Synapse%20link%20Setup/readme.md).